suryarajendhran/scholared-landing/content/pages/pricing.md

           You can always cancel your subscription and you will be refunded on a pro-rata basis.
 But future applications for subscription will be considered with lower priority.
-      - question: 'What is '
+      - question: 'What is the '
         answer: >-
           Nunc sollicitudin libero tincidunt felis pretium, consectetur aliquam eros placerat.
 Sed neque neque, bibendum a pulvinar id, pellentesque